My Diabetic Heart

 Hope things settle Soon.
 Hang tough, Dbro. ((hugs))

-Natalie Sera said:
+• Natalie Sera

 Why do you think the doc will be opposed to insulin?
 If the sulfonylurea doesn’t work, it means your pancreas CAN’T make enough insulin to meet your needs, and you may need injected insulin.
 The caveat is that you may need a lot, and some docs think that a lot of insulin is dangerous to the arteries.